gvwilson/thirdbit/src/talks/tech-talk/index.md

 --

+-   Show up early to test things
+-   Give the next speaker time and space to do this

+--

 > 1. How do you handle someone who really wishes he was giving the talk instead of you?
 > 2. What do you do if your demo just doesn't work?

+---

+## Where Do You Start?

+-   A little-known or counter-intuitive fact (also called a *hook*)
+-   A story of personal failure
+    -   A sympathetic audience is more likely to listen
+-   An audience poll
+    -   Follow up with questions to specific people
+    -   Specifically, those who are still talking

+---

+## How Do You Finish?

+-   A call to action ("submit your pull requests here!")
+-   A pointer to further / deeper resources
+-   A memorable story (poignant, funny, or angry)

+--

+-   Plan to end a few minutes early

 ---